 The end of the year / beginning of the year list-making spirit is still with me and so here I go with another typeface list.
 This one is devoted to typefaces that have been overlooked and/or underappreciated.
-There are two parts to the list: 1. typefaces available digitally that are not used as much as they deserve, and 2. typefaces not available digitally that should be.
-Imprint readers feel free to comment on my choices but also to send in your choices for other fonts deserving of more attention.
+The typefaces are listed in chronological order of their design.

 Walbaum by Justus Erich Walbaum (1768–1846) c.1800

 Walbaum’s romans, along with those of Johann Carl Ludwig Prillwitz (1758/1759–1810) c.1790*, represent the first important break from blackletter in German typographic history.
 Both men were inspired by the interest in classical art and literature shown by Johann Wolfgang von Goethe and Friedrich Schiller and their types were influenced by the work of Firmin Didot.
 Walbaum’s were the more polished types and the ones that were first revived in the 20th century.